 Flea markets thrive during Spring and Summer.
-There are several places in Copenhagen where open air flea markets tempt you with cheap second hand goods, bric-a-brac, even an overlooked unique antique.
+And Denmark is not exception to this phenomenon.
+As a matter of facts, there are several places in Copenhagen where open air flea markets tempt you with cheap second hand goods, bric-a-brac, and even overlooked unique antiques.

 Loppemarkedet, Remisen, Nørrebrogade, and Ravnsborggade are known to be slightly cheaper than the otherwise very popular Thorvaldsen Antique Market in the city center.
 While the Antiques Shops in in the cozy and vibrant streets of Ravnsborggade are another option if you’re not traveling on a budget.

 But all in all, if you are looking for a good bargain, you should pay a visit to any of those flea markets that operate every weekend, or at least once a month.
 These venues are full of old jewelry, vintage Danish furniture, Mid Century Modern decor items, crockery, vintage Copenhagen porcelain sculptures, vinyl records, unique antiques and cheap clothes.

 As usual with flea markets, it is generally advised to arrive early if you want to be sure to make a good deal, as flea markets are popular and often crowded.
 And Copenhagen is not exception!

 Enjoy our listing of Copenhagen’s Best Flea Markets and Antiques Markets!

 If the regular markets don’t sound exciting enough for you, it’s worth keeping an eye out for the Ravnsborggade market in Norrebro.
 Although this flea market is not held as frequently as the Nørrebrogade Fleamarket, the Remisen Market or the Loppemarkedet, the Ravnsborggade market nonetheless offers spectacular finds for those ready to put effort into some proper rummaging.